fledit-sh/fsfw-from-zero/README.md

 # Overview

 This workshop does an incremental build-up of a simple software which is similar to an On-Board Software.
+It is organised in chapters which have multiple tasks.
+For each task, a solution source file will be provided. in a related subfolder with the same name.

-It is organised in chapters which have a task description.
+It is recommended to have a basic understanding of C++ basics and object-oriented programming in general before doing this workshop.
+There are various books and online resources available to learn this.